tlab-uav/tech-details/docs/systems/SAFMC.md

 2. Afterwhich, you can start writing the code to be uploaded.
 Some examples are as follows: `https://randomnerdtutorials.com/esp-now-two-way-communication-esp32/`

+For actual flight, you need to make sure the baud rate at which each radio is receiving and transmitting is the same (recommended 57600).
+For the ESP32 boards, this has to be configured in the code that you will upload to the board.
+For the drones, you have to configure it in the QGroundControl.Set baud rate telem2 to 57600 (or which ever baud rate to be consistent).

 ### Additional Resources

 `https://github.com/radxa/documentation/tree/master/rs102`